 No. For safety and noise reasons private generators are not permitted.

 Yes.
 Dogs must be kept on a lead at all times, they are not allowed in marquees after 6pm and must be kept at least 50m away from the outdoor main stage.

 What days can I camp?

-New for 2017: You can now camp on Friday, Saturday and Sunday night.
+You can camp on Friday, Saturday and Sunday night.
 Visitors must leave the site by 12 noon on the Monday.

 Can I use a barbecue?